 For your intimate wedding entourage, you can keep it to a minimum of six people — two pairs of primary sponsors and two people who can take on the roles of ring and arrhae bearer plus veil, candle, and cord sponsor.
 Of course, you can still choose to have a best man, a maid of honor, bridesmaids, and flower girls as part of your intimate wedding entourage if they’re already part of your guest list.

 When you’re thinking about how to have an intimate wedding, be prepared to get close and comfy!
 A smaller venue won’t only help you achieve an intimate feel and limit your guest list, it will also help the space feel full.

-Check out our list of intimate wedding venues in the Philippines that will make your heart flutter.
+For more options, check out our list of intimate wedding venues in the Philippines that will make your heart flutter.

-When it comes to the reception program for an intimate wedding — what should you include and what should you keep out?
+Each intimate wedding checklist in the Philippines needs a good program flow.
+But when it comes to the reception program for an intimate wedding — what should you include and what should you keep out?

-This is always the first out of every wedding program wherein your guests find their designated seats.
+This is always the first out of every intimate wedding program wherein your guests find their designated seats.
 You can either have a cool seat plan or have ushers direct guests to their seats.
 Since you only have around fifty guests, you can even opt for free seating.
 What matters is that you provide them with ample time to find their place and settle down.

 2. Welcome remarks

 With everyone settled down, your host can officially start the reception with some welcome remarks.
 If you’re hiring a professional host, they will probably have their own spiel and flow but if you’re just asking a friend or family member to host, make sure you provide them with a proper script.